-Sort your matters by size of risk, then review them to check:
+Sort your legal matters by size of risk, then review them to check:

-- Capacity.
 Where is the bulk of your work, and how is your work trending?
-If your team is drowning in small-risk matters, there may be opportunities to engage additional junior staff, a lower-priced firm or even a non-law firm vendor.
+If your in-house legal team is drowning in small-risk legal matters, there may be opportunities to engage additional junior staff, a lower-priced firm or even a non-law firm vendor.

-- Capability.
 Are your resources properly aligned according to risk profile?
-While you don’t want your most expensive law firms dedicated to small-risk matters, the opposite also is true: You don’t want the highest-exposure problems going to firms that may be ill-equipped to solve them or lack the institutional knowledge to advance the company’s goals.
+While you don’t want your most expensive law firms dedicated to small-risk legal matters, the opposite also is true.
+You don’t want the highest-exposure problems going to law firms that may be ill-equipped to solve them or lack the institutional knowledge to advance the company’s goals.

-- Cost.
-Are you assigning your lowest-risk matters to your most advanced litigators or your most expensive firms?
+Are you assigning your lowest-risk legal matters to your most advanced litigators or your most expensive firms?
 Get creative in the small- and medium-risk buckets with alternative fees, automation and more.

 How challenging is this work?

-For every matter, rate the complexity.
+For every legal matter your team is working on, rate the complexity.
 We like a scale of 1 to 10.
-As long as the members of your Legal Department can classify matters uniformly, the exact system is up to you.
+As long as the members of your in-house Legal Department can classify matters uniformly, the exact system is up to you.

-Once matters are categorized, start to examine them:
+Once legal matters are categorized, start to examine them:

 What is the strategic value of this work?